 Alert.
 Appears at the top of the screen while the device is in use and stays there until manually dismissed.

-Tapping a notification when the device is unlocked, or swiping it to the side when the device is locked, dismisses the notification, removes it from Notification Center, opens the corresponding app, and shows related information.
-Tapping a new email notification on an unlocked device, for example, opens Mail and shows the new message.
+Tapping a notification when the device is unlocked — or swiping it to the side when the device is locked — dismisses the notification, removes it from Notification Center, opens the corresponding app, and shows related information.
+For example, tapping a new email notification on an unlocked device opens Mail and shows the new message.
 On an unlocked device, swiping a notification up or letting it disappear dismisses the notification and may remove it from Notification Center.

-Note People must explicitly opt into receiving notifications from every app that supports them — they’re asked to do so the first time they use the app.
+NOTE People must explicitly opt into receiving notifications from every app that supports them — they’re asked to do so the first time they use the app.
 If someone opts out, they can always visit Settings to opt in.

 Designing a Great Notification Experience